augustovictor/software-architecture-specialization/README.md

 - Does the picture reflect what we want to build?
 - Is it going to work?
 - Have you identified and mitigated the highest priority risks?

+---

+## Definitions
+- Software design: Looks at the lower-level aspects of a system;
+- Software architecture: Looks at the higher-level aspects of a system;
+- Functional requirements: What the system is expected to do;
+- Non-Functional requirements: How well the system does what it does.
+- Programming paradigm: The way a program is written;
+    - Imperative paradigm: Breaks large operations into smaller programs called subroutines (like methods)

+## Principles
+- Simplicity first!
+Make knowledge transfering low;

+## Observations
+- Try playing with people much better than you;
+- Architecture represents significant decisions, where significance is measured by cost of change;
+    - Significant decisions:
+        - Architecture (Programming language, architecture style)
+        - Design
+        - Implementation (Indenting tabs)
+- Base your architecture on requirements, travel light and prove your architecture with concrete experiments (Poc, prototype, spike, tracer, vertical slice, walking skeleton, executable reference architecture, etc);
+- Components responsabilities are often described as verbs.
+E.g., search;
+- As an architect stablish what quality attributes are negotiable and the ones that must be done;
+- We can invest in anything as long as we measure the value we received in some fashion;

 ## Content
 ### Eliciting Requirements (Design Process)